""

 Internships

-Internships are a great way for Horticulture students to get hands-on horticultural experience.
-Many of our students intern at locations that vary from seed companies to wineries to public gardens.
+Internships are a great way for Horticulture students to get hands-on experience.
+Many of our students intern at locations that vary from seed companies to greenhouses to wineries to public gardens.
 Horticulture students also have many opportunities to intern during the year on or near campus at facilities such as the Allen Centennial Garden, the UW Arboretum, and the Agricultural Research Stations.
+Students have also interned abroad through the International Internship Program.

-Horticulture students have many opportunities to get involved with research in the department.
+Horticulture students have many opportunities to get involved in research labs and fieldwork in the department.
 Students primarily find research opportunities by directly contacting faculty.
-Faculty can be found on the department’s website by the directory list, by crops studied, or by program area.
-Occasionally, research positions are posted on the Student Job Center.
+Occasionally, opportunities are posted on the Student Job Center.

 Study Abroad

-Some of these programs include: UW Tropical Horticulture in Costa Rica and UW Food Systems and the Environment in Northern Japan.
+Horticulture students also have some exciting opportunities to participate in short-term field experiences abroad led by program leaders from the Department of Plant and Agroecosystem Sciences.
+Some of these programs include UW Tropical Horticulture in Costa Rica and UW Food Systems and the Environment in Northern Japan.